Becoming a Member of Messiah

 Of course, the best option is to simply have a conversation with Pastor Trent who will be delighted to answer questions and help you navigate other resources or find reliable information.

-Messiah formally welcomes new members (either through the Rite of Reception or the Sacrament of Baptism) two Sundays a year – Easter Sunday (or a Sunday in the Easter Season), and on one of the festival Sundays in the fall (Reformation Sunday, All Saints’ Sunday, or Christ the King Sunday).
-The exact spring and fall date will be published ahead of the start of each Catechism for the Christian Life cohort.
+Messiah formally welcomes new members (either through the Rite of Reception or the Sacrament of Baptism) two Sundays a year – Easter Sunday (or a Sunday in the Easter Season), and on Reformation Sunday (usually the last Sunday of October).

 That is perfectly fine.
 You can worship, serve, and participate in our life together without becoming a formal member.
 We encourage you to take your time, ask questions, and discern when you feel ready to take this next step.
 At the same time, we hope you will come to view membership not as something you have to prove or earn.
 It is truly a freely offered gift of this community’s affirmation that you are a beloved child of God and that we welcome and honor you as such.